microsoft/DeepSpeed/blogs/ulysses-offload/README.md

-Building DeepSpeed Ulysses, our previous project, which developed system optimizations for training extremely long sequence transformer models, we are excited to present the Fully Pipelined Distributed Transformer (FPDT), also known as Ulysses-Offload, in this release.
-FPDT is an innovative, resource-efficient technique that offers comparable benefits to DeepSpeed Ulysses and other previous long-context optimization methods, but with a lower hardware budget.
-FPDT makes ultra long-context large language models (LLM) training and finetuning accessible to everyone, including those with limited GPU resources.
-FPDT enables training with context lengths of up to 2 million tokens using just 4 NVIDIA A100-40GB GPUs.
-FPDT supports 16x longer sequence lengths at 55% Model FLOPs Utilization (MFU) than NVIDIA Megatron-SP and DeepSpeed Ulysses (see Figure 1).
-The next section highlights the key innovations of FPDT, and subsequent sections provide additional details on the design and usability of FPDT, followed by experimental results.
+Building DeepSpeed Ulysses, our previous project, which developed system optimizations for training extremely long sequence transformer models, we are excited to present Ulysses-Offload, in this release.
+Ulysses-Offload is an innovative, resource-efficient technique that offers comparable benefits to DeepSpeed Ulysses and other previous long-context optimization methods, but with a lower hardware budget.
+Ulysses-Offload makes ultra long-context large language models (LLM) training and finetuning accessible to everyone, including those with limited GPU resources.
+Ulysses-Offload enables training with context lengths of up to 2 million tokens using just 4 NVIDIA A100-40GB GPUs.
+Ulysses-Offload supports 16x longer sequence lengths at 55% Model FLOPs Utilization (MFU) than NVIDIA Megatron-SP and DeepSpeed Ulysses (see Figure 1).
+The next section highlights the key innovations of Ulysses-Offload, and subsequent sections provide additional details on the design and usability of Ulysses-Offload, followed by experimental results.

 ## Key Innovations